xp44mm/Notebook/F#/Programming with Objects.md

 The F# compiler interprets unused named arguments as calls that set properties of the returned object.
 This technique is widely used for mutable objects that evolve over time, such as graphical components, because it greatly reduces the number of optional arguments that need to be plumbed around.

-Here’s how to define a version of the LabelInfo type used earlier that is configurable by optional property settings:
+Here's how to define a version of the LabelInfo type used earlier that is configurable by optional property settings:

 ```F#
 open System.Drawing